-- Difficulty breathing: shortness of breath or more rapid breathing.
+Shortness of breath or more rapid breathing.

-- Soft bulges in the skin: caused by the air being trapped under the skin, creating air bubbles; usually observed on the neck or chest.
+Caused by the air being trapped under the skin, creating air bubbles; usually observed on the neck or chest.

-- Chest pain: a dull or sharp pain in the chest area.
+A dull or sharp pain in the chest area.

-- Pale or blue skin: oxygen levels in the blood drop and cause the skin to turn pale or bluish in color, especially on the lips, mouth, and nails.
+Oxygen levels in the blood drop and cause the skin to turn pale or bluish in color, especially on the lips, mouth, and nails.

-- Cough: a persistent, dry cough with chest pain after coughing.
+A persistent, dry cough with chest pain after coughing.